Bernanke's father, retired pharmacist, dies at age 85

+PALERMO, Italy, June 7 Giovanni Costanza is unemployed, has five children, cannot get any state care for his profoundly deaf son and is struggling to make ends meet.

-CHARLOTTE, North Carolina Federal Reserve Chairman Ben Bernanke's father, retired pharmacist Philip Bernanke, died on Wednesday at the age of 85.
+CHARLOTTE, N.C.
+Aug 9 Federal Reserve Chairman Ben Bernanke's father, retired pharmacist Philip Bernanke, died on Wednesday at the age of 85.

 In a speech in 2007, Bernanke talked about his father, who retired to Charlotte, North Carolina after several decades in the central bank chief's home town of Dillon, South Carolina.